-The University of Florida’s (UF) Master of Education in Curriculum and Instruction, focusing on Educational Technology, is offered by UF’s College of Education and the School of Teaching and Learning.
-The goal of the Educational Technology Program is to facilitate, study, and broadcast the ways in which innovative technologies and emerging physical, virtual, and blended learning environments can serve to empower educators and learners, as well as the overall impact they can have on society.
+The University of Florida’s (UF) Master of Education in Curriculum and Instruction, focusing on Educational Technology is designed to facilitate, study, and broadcast the ways in which innovative technologies and emerging physical, virtual, and blended learning environments can serve to empower educators and learners, as well as the overall impact they can have on society.

 Accreditation & Licensing